Last Updated on

 Terrible portents appeared over Northumbria and miserably frightened the inhabitants: there were exceptional flashes of lightning, and fiery dragons were seen flying in the air.
 A great famine followed these signs; and a little after that, in the same year on 8 June, the harrying of the heathen miserably destroyed God’s church in Lindisfarne by rapine and slaughter. – The Anglo-Saxon Chronicle 793 AD.

 Like the Saxons, the Vikings – Norsemen from what is now modern Sweden, Norway and Denmark – initially came as raiders.
 But, also like the Saxons, recognising what a jolly fine place Britain was, many of them wanted to settle down and grow pigs and so forth.
 Some people think the Vikings have been victims of an unfair Christian-biased press and that they were, deep down, really nice fun-loving guys who were just a wee bit misunderstood.
-In any event, they were astonishingly successful seafarers, whose impact on history was felt far beyond the British Isles.
+In any event, they were astonishingly successful seafarers and global traders, whose impact on history was felt far beyond the British Isles.
 Vikings established cities and trading centres as far apart as Ireland and Russia, and got to America about 500 years before Columbus did.
 But they also wanted land.
 It is ironic that the Saxons, once terrible invaders themselves, had to deal with a similar problem to the one they presented to post-Roman Britain.
 By the way, it is unlikely that Vikings wore horned helmets into battle.

 The first recorded Viking raid on Britain was on the south coast in 789 AD, and raids continued haphazardly for the next fifty years or so, often on undefended monasteries where the attackers could be sure of little resistance and good plunder.
 Iona was attacked in 795, 802 and again in 806 when 68 monks were killed.
 In 835, a major assault was launched against the Isle of Sheppey in southern England and, thereafter, raids of varying scale became pretty much seasonal events, every summer, along the coast from Cornwall to Kent.